OpenFAST/openfast/docs/source/user/aerodyn/modeling.rst

 frozen-wake assumption, by setting ``FrozenWake = TRUE``.
 The UA models are not set up to support linearization, so, UA must be disabled during linearization by setting ``AFAeroMod = 1``.
-Linearization is not currently possible when modeling an MHK turbine.
+Linearization is not currently possible when modeling an MHK turbine, but we will attempt to enable it in an upcoming release.